ESF-Works

 Origins

 The Midlands Engineering Industries Redeployment Group Limited came into being in the first instance as a response to the redundancies which resulted from the aftermath of 9/11.
-This wave of redundancies emphasised the need to be more proactive in the management of the resulting loss of expertise in the region.
-It also brought into sharp relief endemic issues within the engineering sector in the Midlands - the cyclical nature of employment through peaks and troughs of economic activity, an ageing workforce with few younger people from diverse backgrounds willing to enter the sector, the need for more transferable skills, and the need for companies to receive support to manage these issues.
+This wave of redundancies emphasised the need to be more pro-active in the management of the resulting loss of expertise in the region.
+It also brought into sharp relief endemic issues within the engineering sector in the Midlands - the cyclical nature of employment through peaks and troughs of economic activity, an aging workforce with few younger people from diverse backgrounds being willing to enter the sector, the need for more transferable skills and the need for companies to receive support to manage these issues.
 The vision was to create support mechanisms for employers and employees and to attract and retain a more diverse engineering workforce within the region.

 Beneficiaries